syamfarh/tp/docs/UserGuide.md

 ### Adds risk profile level to a contact:`riskprofile`

-Generates the client risk profile level based on their response of risk assessment questionnaire provided in Questionnaire tab and adds it to their contact
+Generates the client risk profile level based on their response of risk assessment questionnaire provided in Questionnaire tab and adds it to their contact.

 #### Format:
 * `riskprofile INDEX res/RESULT`